 Tips about what to expect when visiting Bulgaria

 When in Bulgaria, be prepared for some cultural shock experiences.
-Here are the most important things you need to in order to have a pleasant stay in Bulgaria.
+Here are the most important things you need to know in order to have a pleasant stay in Bulgaria.

 Shake your head for “yes” and nod for “no”